 If you want to contribute but don't have a specific plan or idea, we can help you discover some fruitful areas to focus on.
 There is plenty to do!

-We welcome contributions from anyone, and we recognize consistent contribution with special statuses.
+We welcome contributions from anyone, and we recognize consistent contributions with invitation to join the Pants team.

 Pants has a core group of Maintainers: trusted people with a long-term interest in Pants who have made regular contributions for some time and plan to continue to do so.
 Maintainers conduct code reviews of pull requests, and may be granted extra permissions, such as write access to the Pants repository, as needed.

-Sometimes a Maintainer may need to step back to less intensive involvement.
-To recognize their past contributions, they retain the honorary Emeritus status.
+Sometimes a team member may need to step back to less intensive involvement.
+To recognize their past contributions, a former team member in good standing may be granted the honorary Maintainer Emeritus or Contributor Emeritus status.

 This is a subset of the Maintainers that are officers of the Pants Build 501c(6) organization.
 Their role is primarily bureaucratic, as well as a formality required by the State of California.
 They don't have extra voting power over the other Maintainers.

 We strive to arrive at decisions - about priorities, technical choices and others - by consensus where possible.
 If we cannot achieve consensus, we have a process in place for putting decisions to a vote among the Maintainers.
 We avail ourselves of this process extremely rarely.